austin-bowen/rosy/README.md

 `rosy` allows sending messages between nodes in two different ways:
 1. **Topics**: Unidirectional, "fire and forget" messages that are sent from a node to all nodes listening to that topic.
-2. **Services**: Bidirectional, request-response messages that allow a node to get a response from any node hosting the service being called.
+2. **Services**: Bidirectional, request-response messages that allow a node to get a response from any node hosting the service.

 Messages can contain any Python data that is serializable by `pickle` (default), `json`, or `msgpack`.
 Alternatively, you can even provide your own custom codec.

+Nodes can...
-Nodes can run on a single machine, or be distributed across multiple machines on a network.
-As long as they can talk to the coordinator node, they can figure out how to talk to each other.
-Nodes will automatically reconnect to the coordinator and other nodes if they lose connection.
+- Run on a single machine, or be distributed across multiple machines on a local network.
+- Automatically discover each other using the [Zeroconf](https://en.wikipedia.org/wiki/Zeroconf) protocol.
+- Automatically reconnect to each other if they lose connection.

 `rosy` also has simple load balancing: if multiple nodes of the same name are listening to a topic, then messages will be sent to them in a round-robin fashion.
 (The load balancing strategy can be changed or disabled if desired.)